The product · for Diagnostic Imaging

 Provisioning a Diagnostic Imaging service on Verivius will seed the assurance calendar with eleven sector-specific recurring items (per the per-sector training and assurance content spec, authored and pending implementation).
 Modality mix gates which items appear.

-- Annual: patient dose audit against Diagnostic Reference Levels (DRL); MRI quench drill (sites with MRI); fire risk assessment review; DBS renewal for all clinical staff (per provider policy, typically 3-yearly).
+• Annual: patient dose audit against Diagnostic Reference Levels (DRL); MRI quench drill (sites with MRI); fire risk assessment review; Disclosure and Barring Service (DBS) renewal for all clinical staff (per provider policy, typically 3-yearly).

 An inspector who asks "show me your IR(ME)R compliance evidence for the last year" will get it from the quarterly review log.
 An inspector who asks "how do you ensure incidental findings reach the referrer" will get the quarterly follow-up audit with sampled cases.